z-dev/web-training/courses/core/8-webpack.md

 You'll:

-* Have an understand of what webpack is and what it's used for.
+* Have a basic understanding of what webpack is and what it's used for.
+* Be able to use webpack using our seed project.

 # Prerequisites